oddcamp/frontend-manual/README.md

 ### Units

-For a better accessibility we should use EMs/REMs and set the font size of the root element (`html`) to a percentage value, preferably `100%`:
+For better accessibility we should use EMs/REMs and set the font size of the root element (`html`) to a percentage value, preferably `100%`:

 ```scss
 html {